proudust/uBlacklist-Subscription/README.md

 Blacklist for *uBlacklist*.
 Hides the following inferior information from search results:

-- Corporate game wikis
+- Poor corporate game wiki
-- Machine translations of StackOverflow and file extension information
+- Machine translations of StackOverflow, GitHub Issues and file extension information

 ----